OlavJDigranes/AdvancedGamesEngineering/AdvancedGamesEngineering/README.txt

     - When you run the executable you will see a green menu with 4 input fields requireing inputs.
 BE AWARE, NO INPUT DELIMITERS HAVE BEEN IMPLEMENTED.
         - The first field should be limited to between 20 and 60 as this is the range of test values.
+          - Values up to 100 can be used, however that is not fully tested for integration.
         - The second can only handle an input between 1 and 360.
         - The third MUST be kept between 1 and 10 as this is converted to a value between 0 adn 1.
         - The last field can accept as big a number as you want to input.